Temiwaji/Data-Science-Projects/README.md

 6. [Penguins](https://github.com/Temiwaji/Data-Science-Projects/tree/main/ML%20Projects/Penguins%20Dataset)

 This folder contains data analysis and model building for a dataset spanning from 2007 to 2009, focusing on penguins from the Torgersen, Biscoe, and Dream islands.
 The journey was nothing short of amazing!
+The process involved a series of crucial steps: Data Extraction, Data Cleaning, Data Analysis, Data Interpretation, and model building.
+Penguins never cease to amaze, and through data analysis, more of their captivating world was unconvered.
+Find the data analysis and model building notebooks, as well as the dataset used in this folder.

 - ### Exploratory Data Analysis Projects